Kristina01111000/Drws_site/README.md

 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing
 - check login attempts

-Remove black from promo page dr w picture, make it bigger Look at the youtube channel for links, will be back soon In the buttons have some highlight colors
-Fix bottom button
-Check site for other spots where we say there's a charge Remove facebook from fire activity
+Look at the youtube channel for links, will be back soon Check site for other spots where we say there's a charge